HullLab/AutoMorph/README.md

 * scipy
 * numpy
 * pillow
+* tifffile

 Easiest way to get these python modules is to just install [Anaconda](https://www.continuum.io/downloads).

+To get the tifffile module, you can simply pip install it into your Anaconda installation

+    $ pip install tifffile

 You also need a copy of the Zerene Stacker software to run the focus step.